enigma-io/boundless/UITokenizedInput/README.md

 # UITokenizedInput
 __Distill rich entity data matched via typeahead input into simple visual abstractions.__

-Usage of this component is identical to that of [UITypeaheadInput](../UITypeaheadInput/README.md).
+Basic usage of this component is identical to that of [UITypeaheadInput](../UITypeaheadInput/README.md).
+Additional props are available to take advantage of the tokenization functionality.

 > The Platform team recommends reviewing the [Token Field](https://developer.apple.com/library/mac/documentation/UserExperience/Conceptual/OSXHIGuidelines/ControlsText.html#//apple_ref/doc/uid/20000957-CH51-SW4) of the Apple Human Interface Guidelines for inspiration of design patterns and optimal usage of `UITokenizedInput` in your project.